 For example, you might get convinced to eat a carb and sugar-rich foods at a party.
 Falling prey for cheat meals can kick you out of ketosis, and short water fast or intermittent fasting can help you get back into ketosis faster.

 Also, as stated earlier, water fasting can help you get into ketosis faster if you decide to do it right before starting the keto diet.
 However, it’s not recommended as it may make you feel weaker and lose motivation by the time you start the ketogenic diet.
-And you don’t need to do water fasts to get into ketosis as the ketogenic diet will help you get into it gradually within a couple of days of
+And you don’t need to do water fasts to get into ketosis as the ketogenic diet will help you get into it gradually within a couple of days of starting it.

-You should now have some idea on whether to do water fasting on its own to combine it with intermittent fasting.
+You should now have some idea on whether to do water fasting on its own or to combine it with intermittent fasting.
 Although 24-72 hour water fast can be therapeutic, a lot of medical experts still prefer intermittent fasting as it’s more sustainable in the long run.

-As stated above, you can do short 24-hour water fast on the occasional cheat days and/or once a week.
-On normal days, it’s best to start with the 16:8 ratio intermittent fasting protocol and then move on to the advanced versions (OMAD and 20:4) after a couple of months of being on the
+As stated above, you can do a short 24-hour water fast on the occasional cheat days and/or once a week.
+On normal days, it’s best to start with the 16:8 ratio intermittent fasting protocol and then move on to the advanced versions (OMAD and 20:4) after a couple of months of being on the keto diet.

 Another plus of intermittent fasting, as stated earlier, is that you can also drink tea and coffee without sugar, bone broth, and other zero calorie carb-less drinks without interrupting ketosis.